 Reimagining Mines.
 Powering Tomorrow.
 Reigniting Missouri.

 Mine sites have a wide range of advantages that make them attractive for SMR and other energy development.
 They have existing electrical transmission infrastructure that can be leveraged by a new system to transmit power.
 They can serve as safe, secure containment and protective structures reducing construction costs, and the sites already have many environmental surveys completed.
 These factors have the potential to reduce construction costs (and times) that have challenged previous nuclear installation efforts.
-Bringing together the people needed to move from vision to reality, Missouri S&T will provide opportunities for collaborators to showcase their technologies and work together to develop strategic partnerships and identify critical steps necessary to bring an “integrated energy park” to life.

 Time Session Speaker